 Bob Dylan was awarded the Nobel Prize in Literature in June 2016, and seldom in recent years has it been more richly deserved.

 That a song writer’s lyrics should be regarded as literature was an idea at which many were surprised.
+Others have felt that to isolate the lyrics of a song from its musical context is unreal.

-Yet it can also be said that the two components can be separately considered as two elements in the artist’s creative utterance, and discussed as such.
+Ultimately that is true: a song is an indefeasible whole, an inseparable marriage of words and music which achieves its overall emotional effect by that symbiosis and not otherwise.
+Yet it can also be said that the two elements can be separately considered as two elements in the artist’s creative utterance, and discussed as such.

 The evidence of Dylan’s manuscripts supports the view that in writing his lyrics his way of going about things is not always widely different from that of a poet.